BCA Citraland Half Marathon - Pollen and Air Quality Forecast for Today

 Distance: 21 km

-Pollen levels are today low across the route.
-PM2.5 levels along the route are low today at 20/100, well within safe limits for outdoor exercise.
+Pollen levels are low today, with willow and cypress as the main active species.
+Air quality along the route is fair.
+PM1 (21.1/100) is fair.
+The remaining pollutants stay at good levels.
 Based on Airmine's forecast, which uses satellite data to calculate exposure every 200 metres along the route, air quality is at its worst 17.9 km after start.
+Pollen exposure peaks at 1.6 km after start.

 For long term forecasts and maps, see the Airmine app